embeddedartistry/athena-bootloader/README.md

 This is the abbreviated checklist for installing and using the bootloader:

 1. [Download the bootloader](#download-the-bootloader) and [install it to the proper location](#arduino-sdk-installation)
 	1. Just need the bootloader binaries?
-Check the [releases page](https://github.com/embeddedartistry/athena-bootloader/releases) for a tarball.
+Check the [releases page](https://github.com/embeddedartistry/athena-bootloader/releases).
 1. [Flash the bootloader to the device](flashing-the-bootloader)
 2. **DO NOT SKIP:** Program network settings for the device using the [`AthenaEEPROM`](#supporting-libraries) library or [example sketches](https://github.com/embeddedartistry/AthenaEEPROM/tree/master/examples)
 	1. More information available in [docs/network_configuration.md](docs/network_configuration.md)